Type A and Type B Personality (Free 3-Min Test)

 Examples of Type B Personality

-Let’s take that same example from above and use it to figure out the type B personality:
+Let’s take that same example from above and use it to figure out the Type B personality:

 “There are four students in a group working on a poster project for their high-school English class.
 Student 1 figures that there are three other people in the group and decides to take a nap during class time, thinking that someone else will get the project done.
 Student 2 wants to do well on the project but is not outspoken enough to get her ideas out there.
 Student 3 takes out a pencil and paper and decides to write down all her thoughts in an organized way and makes all her ideas known to the group.
 Student 4 is balancing a pencil on his nose.”

-Which student would you guess is the type B personality?
+Which student would you guess is the Type B personality?
 The answer could be Student 1 or 4!
-Both of these students seem to be displaying some procrastination, and neither of them seem too pressured by the assignment.
+Both of these students seem to be displaying some procrastination, and neither of them seems too pressured by the assignment.
 So where does that leave Student 3?
 The only one we haven’t identified is part of a group that is new to the personality types in psychology and would be categorized as Type D personalities.

 Some famous examples of people with Type B personalities include: